Insurance for People with Diabetes – What are Your Options?

 Diabetes is a condition in which there is a high level of sugar in the blood.
 There are 3 types of diabetes, Type 1 and Type 2, with Type 2 being the most common type of diabetes and gestational diabetes (happens during pregnancy).

 Type 1 diabetes, the dominant predisposing factor is genetic.
-People with Type 1 diabetes need insulin injections to control their blood sugar level.
+People with Type 1 diabetes need injections to control their blood sugar level.
 It usually occurs in young people.

 Why Do I Still Need Coverage When I have Diabetes?